vercellone/PowerShellForGitHub/README.md

 1) Rename ApiTokensTemplate.psm1 to ApiTokens.psm1 and update value of $global:gitHubApiToken with GitHub token for your account
   * You can obtain it from https://github.com/settings/tokens).
   * If you don't provide GitHub token, you can still use this module, but you will be limited to 60 queries per hour.
-  * You can't achieve this with Notepad.exe due to permission restrictions.
-Run PowerShell ISE as Administrator instead.
+  * You will need to edit this file from an elevated context.

 2) Import module you want to use and call it's function, e.g.